bhimprasadrajbanshi/django-api/README.md

 # django-Rest- framework-api
 <h3>This project only for basic api like get(read data) funtion</h3>
+## Declaring Serializers
+#### We'll declare a serializer that we can use to serialize and deserialize data that corresponds to student objects.

 # Example
 <p>To get the example project running do</p>